Greece has always been on your bucket list.

 Join us in 2018 for a sustainable, authentic and unforgettable culinary & cultural adventure in Crete.

-In 2018, we're going to immerse 12 people in a microcosm of the world that is Crete.
+In 2018, we're going to immerse a small group in a microcosm of the world that is Crete.
 A diverse land, full of natural and cultural wonders - and yes, fantastic food.
 Food will be central to our journey through Crete.
 You'll meet some of Crete's unique people, hospitable and yet proud, wild and yet friendly, crazy and yet grounded.

 Wait!
 We might just be describing ourselves here!